joeappleton18/web-dev-2022-notes/sessions/week_4/README.md

 :::

 This week we are moving away from styling and looking into the idea of state and state management.
+We will be addressing the question:

+**How can we manage the complex ever changing state of a web application?**

 ## What is State?